Show Filters

 • Develop strategic and implementation roadmaps

-• Define use cases and build1
+• Define use cases and build

-• Lead and ERP modernization initiatives2
+• Lead ERP modernization initiatives

-• Establish automation governance frameworks4
+• Establish automation governance frameworks

 • Embed change management to sustain momentum